isomerpages/moe-sshideasfestival/_full-profiles/Professor Tim Winter.md

 <p>Prof Winter has led the development of heritage diplomacy as a cross-disciplinary
 concept and introduced geocultural power to the analysis of international affairs.
-Recent articles on these topics appear in Geopolitics, International Affairs, International Journal of Cultural Policy, and Environmental and Planning D. His most recent books are Geocultural Power: China's Quest to Revive the Silk Roads for the Twenty First Century (University of Chicago Press 2019) and The Silk Road: Connecting Histories and Futures (Oxford
+Recent articles on these topics appear in Geopolitics, International Affairs, International Journal of Cultural Policy, and Environment and Planning D. His most recent books are Geocultural Power: China's Quest to Revive the Silk Roads for the Twenty First Century (University of Chicago Press 2019) and The Silk Road: Connecting Histories and Futures (Oxford